tkilla64/eurorack/bassbuddy/README.md

 ### User Interface
 Consists of the 0.96" OLED, two pushbuttons and a rotary encoder with a pushbutton switch.

 Press and hold encoder button to select pattern.
-The change will be made after the current pattern has reached the laste step.
+The change will be made after the current pattern has reached the last step.

 EDIT button accesses menus for editing pattern steps:
  - Select step